 Pro Tips:

-- Skip the seasoning and brush with your favorite BBQ sauce for the last 5 minutes to make great oven-baked BBQ chicken legs.
+- BBQ variation: For BBQ chicken legs, skip the dry seasoning and use a BBQ dry rub.
+Then, brush with your favorite BBQ sauce during the last 5 minutes of baking.

 To adjust the recipe size: